-Investment properties under development are constructed on leased land from Government of State of Kuwait "Lessor" according to a lease contract for the period end on 2042 (subject to renewal based on approval from both parties).
+• Investment properties under development are constructed on leased land from Government of State of Kuwait "Lessor" according to a lease contract for the period end in March 2043 (subject to renewal based on approval from both parties).
 At the end of the contract, the investment property ownership will be transferred to the lessor.

-Investments properties under development include advance payment to contractors amount to KD 2,731,760 as at 31 December 2021.
+• Investments properties under development include advance payment to contractors amount to KD 697,508 as at 31 December 2022.
+(KD 2,731,762 as at 31 December 2021).